JamesFaix/Djambi-N/CONTRIBUTING.md

 The branching strategy is [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 - `develop` is the base branch for all feature branches.
 Pull requests targeting `develop` or merges into `develop` will trigger quality check actions.
-- `production` is the GitFlow `master` branch.
-Soon it will automatically deploy to the production environment after merges.
+- `master` is what is currently in production.
+Merges to `master` will trigger deployments.
 - `release/{date-created}` branches are branched off of `develop` periodically and merged to `production` when ready.
 - `feature/{description and/or issue number}` branches are used for specific issues and merged into `develop`.